How to grow and care for night-scented stock

 How to care for night-scented stock

 Night-scented stock needs little care, apart from regular water in dry conditions, especially when at the seedling stage.
 They should flower between six to eight weeks after sowing and the flowers last for three weeks.
-To extend the display, make several sowings, three weeks in succession and you’ll have flowers and fragrance all summer long.
+To extend the display, make several sowings, at three-week intervals and you’ll have flowers and fragrance all summer long.

 How to propagate night-scented stock